Improving Dialogue Agents by Decomposing One Global Explicit Annotation with Local Implicit Multimodal Feedback: Results and Discussion

-We refer the reader to Table \ref{tab:human_eval}, where we find that the LLAMA-2 model with GELI outperforms all other approaches in most evaluation metrics and performs comparably with other baselines otherwise.
-Compared to base LLAMA-2, we see that there is a significant improvement in the level of emotional connection (+9\%), positivity (+18\%), understanding of social context (+10\%), how interesting the responses are (+14\%).
+Overall, compared to base LLAMA-2, we see that there is a significant improvement in the level of emotional connection (+9\%), positivity (+18\%), understanding of social context (+10\%), how interesting the responses are (+14\%).
 It is especially impressive to note that there is a statisical difference in how inclined people wanted to talk to our model over others (+11\%), and how much they would want to reuse our chatbot again (+14\%).
 Interestingly, we see statistically signficant results for positivity, which is the most closely related to our primary optimization objective \emph{overall-affect}, and inclination, reuse, which indicates which chatbot the User would speak to again.